 If new employees weren’t added to the right distribution lists, they were forced to waste valuable time tracking down important information.
 Without a secure space to collaborate, employees were unable to share sensitive data quickly and transparently.
 The company’s rapid growth only compounded the problem.

-Now all new Gympass employees start in Slack, which grants them instant access to relevant information previously buried in emails.
-With full context and insight into the company, they can jump straight into their team’s day-to-day.
+Now, all new Gympass employees start in Slack, which grants them instant access to relevant information that was previously buried in emails.
+With full context and insight into the company, they can jump straight into their team’s day-to-day work.

 Channel-based communication in Slack

-Teams at Gympass work across a variety of Slack channels, virtual spaces to share messages, documents and information.
+Teams at Gympass work across a variety of Slack channels, digital spaces to share messages, documents and information.
 Over 1,000 employees use more than 2,000 open Slack channels, sending 7,000 messages every day to exchange information and facilitate workflows.
-Teams leverage channels to coordinate projects, stay connected between locations and departments, and facilitate quick-turnaround tasks, like planning events.
+Teams leverage channels to coordinate projects, stay connected between locations and departments and facilitate quick-turnaround tasks, such as planning events.

 Each market has its own channel, such as

-#gympass-usa, and employees spin up new channels to collaborate with critical stakeholders and discuss cross-team topics.
-If a problem with a particular user account occurs, for example, account managers and the support team can quickly come together.
+#gympass-usa, and employees create new channels to collaborate with critical stakeholders and discuss cross-team topics.
+If a problem occurs with a particular user account, for example, account managers and the support team can quickly come together.
 This real-time problem-solving empowers teams to resolve issues in a way that was not previously possible with email.

 Strengthening culture, camaraderie and collaboration

-Slack’s ability to connect Gympass teams across time zones has strengthened the culture companywide.
-Slack channels like
+Slack’s ability to connect Gympass teams across time zones has strengthened the culture company-wide.
+Slack channels such as

-#teamgermany allow leadership to share product updates, celebrate successes and recognize special team achievements.
+#teamgermany allow leadership to share product updates, celebrate successes and recognise special team achievements.

 Slack also offers employees a way to communicate in a more direct and personal way.
-“After a very short time in Slack, I realized I didn’t really know my colleagues that well because I had only connected with them via telephone or email,” Aigner says.
-“Now I know everyone better.”
+‘After a very short time in Slack, I realised I didn’t really know my colleagues that well because I had only connected with them via telephone or email,’ Aigner says.
+‘Now I know everyone better.’

 Using Slack Connect to connect with partners and maintain sales continuity

-Gympass uses Slack Connect to reduce complexity and communicate in channels with external partners, like PR agencies.
+Gympass uses Slack Connect to reduce complexity and communicate in channels with external partners, such as PR agencies.
 Stakeholders can quickly coordinate across company lines and effortlessly share links, graphics and files.

-“With Slack, we’re able to ensure smooth communication not only within the entire company but also with partners and agencies,” Aigner says.
-“This is particularly important to maintaining efficient working relationships as we continue to grow.”
+‘With Slack, we’re able to ensure smooth communication not only within the entire company, but also with partners and agencies,’ Aigner says.
+‘This is particularly important for maintaining efficient working relationships as we continue to grow.’

 The sales team then leveraged Slack Connect to facilitate discussions with gym partners worldwide and communicate the new option to each partner in their respective channels.
-These channels are used everyday with partners to address account-specific issues and ensure a seamless implementation during onboarding on the product side.
+These channels are used every day with partners to address account-specific issues and ensure seamless implementation during onboarding on the product side.

 Internally, sales teams streamline administrative tasks and communicate quickly and transparently about each partner in Slack channels.
 Leveraging the Salesforce for Slack integration, they can see a holistic snapshot of any client in seconds and input relevant call notes, documents and conversations directly from Slack into Salesforce.
-This also accelerates routine processes like approving special conditions for a partner: Reps can simply mention executives right in the Slack channel for speedy approval.
+This also accelerates routine processes such as approving special conditions for a partner: Reps can simply mention executives directly in the Slack channel for speedy approval.